-Martin Bechtold is a partner in our Brussels and Frankfurt offices.
+Martin Bechtold is a partner in Allen & Overy LLP's Brussels and Frankfurt offices.

-His expertise covers the core aspects of competition law (EU merger control, EU cartel and dominance cases, antitrust litigation, general counselling/advisory/compliance work) as well as broader issues of EU law.
+His expertise covers the core aspects of competition law (EU merger control, EU cartel and dominance cases, antitrust litigation, general counselling/advisory/compliance work).

-He advises clients from a wide variety of industries in merger control cases before the European Commission and the German Federal Cartel Office and assists them in antitrust investigations carried out by these authorities.
-His clients include Bilfinger Berger, Boon Edam, Borealis, Cargill, DZ-Bank, Kyowa Hakko Kirin, Ferrero, General Electric, Novartis, Sanofi-Aventis, Sara Lee, Tele2 Sverige, Telenor and 3i.
-Martin has particular expertise in the consumer products, financial services, automotive, pharmaceutical and technology areas and is co-author of the American Bar Association's book Competition Law outside the United States and the Kölner Kommentar zum Kartellrecht.
+He advises clients from a wide variety of industries in merger control cases before the European Commission and the German Bundeskartellamt (Federal Cartel Office) and assists them in antitrust investigations carried out by these authorities.
+His clients include Bilfinger Berger, Biomet, Boon Edam, Borealis, Cargill, ConCardis, Coty, E-Plus, Ferrero, General Electric, Novartis, Nynas, Sanofi, PostNL and DE Masterblenders.
+Martin has proven expertise in the consumer products, financial services, automotive, pharmaceutical and technology areas and is co-author of the American Bar Association's book Competition Law outside the United States and the Kölner Kommentar zum Kartellrecht.

-Prior to joining Allen & Overy Martin was a case handler at the Federal Cartel Office in Berlin from 1986 to 1989 and he has extensive EU and German merger control experience including several high-profile second phase investigations.
+Prior to moving into private practise Martin was a case handler at the Bundeskartellamt and he has extensive EU and German merger control experience including several high-profile second phase investigations.

-Chambers Europe 2012 states: "Martin Bechtold focuses on merger control and is praised as 'an excellent analyst, who is always in the know and gives very pragmatic advice.'
-He is well known for conducting merger control matters before the EC, as well as before Germany's Bundeskartellamt."
+"Martin Bechtold focuses on merger control and is praised as 'an excellent analyst, who is always in the know and gives very pragmatic advice.'
+He is well known for conducting merger control matters before the EC, as well as before Germany's Bundeskartellamt." - Chambers Europe, 2013.

 This biography is an extract from The International Who's Who of Competition Lawyers which can be purchased from our Shop.